binarynoir/brewfile-noirnet/README.md

 # Homebrew Tap for NoirNet

-This repository contains the Homebrew formula for installing NoirNet, a tool to monitor web pages for changes.
+This repository contains the Homebrew formula for installing NoirNet, a tool to monitor if the device has internet and DNS access.

 [![Support me on Buy Me a Coffee](https://img.shields.io/badge/Support%20me-Buy%20Me%20a%20Coffee-orange?style=for-the-badge&logo=buy-me-a-coffee)](https://buymeacoffee.com/binarynoir)
 [![Support me on Ko-fi](https://img.shields.io/badge/Support%20me-Ko--fi-blue?style=for-the-badge&logo=ko-fi)](https://ko-fi.com/binarynoir)